-Bret is an accomplished trial attorney with significant experience handling securities litigation, derivative lawsuits, shareholder and partnership disputes, fiduciary duty and appraisal litigation, merger and acquisition litigation, corporate control challenges, and government and internal investigations on behalf of public and private corporations, corporate executives, boards of directors and special litigation committees.
+Bret has significant experience handling securities litigation, derivative lawsuits, shareholder and partnership disputes, fiduciary duty and appraisal litigation, merger and acquisition litigation, corporate control challenges, and government and internal investigations on behalf of public and private corporations, corporate executives, boards of directors and special litigation committees.

 Bret also represents companies and individuals in a wide variety of business and commercial disputes, including claims involving unfair competition, tortious interference, trade secret misappropriation and related business interference claims, indemnification claims and a wide variety of contractual disputes, including those involving financing, investments, employment, licensing, leasing, insurance and joint ventures.

 - In re MoneyGram International Inc. Securities Litigation and Derivative Litigation — Represented MoneyGram International, Inc. and its individually named directors and officers in class action 10b-5 securities claims and shareholder derivative claims in Minnesota federal court.
 The claims related to management of and disclosures surrounding a $6 billion investment portfolio and an ultimate stock drop of more than 90 percent upon announcement of a $1.5 billion recapitalization of the company.